googlearchive/layout/README.md

 layout
 =========

-See the [page](https://www.polymer-project.org/docs/polymer/layout-attrs.html) for more information
+See the [layout attributes documentation](https://www.polymer-project.org/docs/polymer/layout-attrs.html) for more information